microsoft/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - _`logAnalyticsWorkspaceName`_ - Name for the ArcBox Log Analytics workspace
   - _`flavor`_ - Use the value "DataOps" to specify that you want to deploy the DataOps flavor of ArcBox
+  - _`deployBastion`_ - Set to true if you want to use Azure Bastion to connect to _ArcBox-Client_
   - _`githubUser`_ - Specify the name of your GitHub account where you cloned the Sample Apps repo

   ![Screenshot showing example parameters](./parameters.png)

 - Now you will deploy the ARM template.
-Navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_jumpstart_arcbox) and run the below command:
+Navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/arcbox_dataops/azure_jumpstart_arcbox) and run the below command:

   ```shell
   az group create --name <Name of the Azure resource group> --location <Azure Region>